- Our Board

 The support provider establishes a case management plan with the customer before their tenancy starts.

-At least three months before the end of the tenant’s lease agreement, the support provider conducts a formal review of the case management plan in collaboration with the housing provider.
-The formal review determines if the tenant stays in the program, or what strategies need to be implemented to help them move into alternative accommodation.
+At least three months before the end of the lease agreement, the support provider conducts a formal review of the case management plan in collaboration with the housing provider.
+The formal review determines if the customer stays in the program, or what strategies need to be implemented to help them move into alternative accommodation.

 Related laws, policies and documents